 The eQuality Project is a 7-year partnership grant (2015-2022) funded by the Social Sciences and Humanities Research Council (PI: Dr. Valerie Steeves, University of Ottawa).
 The project explores equality issues, such as privacy and cyberbullying, in the digitally mediated lives of youth.
-Dr. Karen Smith’s role is to act as a project collaborator, with responsibilities related to the youth project advisors.

 Co-designing Open Badges for Privacy Education with Canadian Youth was a participatory research project to create curriculum and to prototype open badges to enhance privacy education for teens in Canada.
 Dr. Karen Smith was the Principal Investigator for the Mozilla held grant, funded by the Office of the Privacy Commissioner of Canada through their Contributions Program.
 Eight teen peer researchers, Mozilla staff and academic collaborators made up the project team.